Murder in the First (TV series): Critical reception

-Murder in the First scored 68 out of 100, in its first season, on Metacritic based on 20 "generally favorable" reviews.
+Murder in the First scored 68 out of 100, in its first season, on Metacritic based on 20 reviews.
 Its second season scored 67, based on four reviews.
-The review aggregator website Rotten Tomatoes currently reports a 73% "certified fresh" critics rating with an average rating of 6.8/10 based on 22 reviews.
-The website consensus reads: "Murder in the First fits happily into the over-arcing [sic] season-long murder mystery mold, offering pleasurably typical twists and natural, attention-grabbing characters".
+The review aggregator website Rotten Tomatoes currently reports a 73% critics’ rating with an average rating of 6.8/10 based on 22 reviews.
+The website consensus reads: "Murder in the First fits happily into the over-arcing [sic] season-long murder mystery mold, offering pleasurably typical twists and natural, attention-grabbing characters."

 Broadcasts

 Murder in the First has aired in several international countries in Italy, France, Australia, Latin America, Portugal, United Kingdom, Russia, Denmark, and Germany.

-In Australia it has aired on Network Ten and 10 Peach, Top Crime and Premium Crime in Italy, Fox in the UK, TNT Series in Latin America, and WarnerTV Serie in Germany.
+In Australia, it has aired on Network Ten and 10 Peach, Top Crime and Premium Crime in Italy, Fox in the UK, TNT Series in Latin America, and WarnerTV Serie in Germany.

 Universal Networks International has acquired international rights to Murder in the First in 2014, including European countries such as France, Denmark, and Portugal.

 It first aired on Universal Channel in France on July 30, 2014.[17]
 It then aired on 13th Street in Denmark on August 12 all the way up to the last day of 2016.

 And last but not least, in Portugal, Murder in the First aired on Diva.